 Other communications include a 8-Channel asynchronous Serial interface known as a DZ11.
 It can operate at speed of up to 9600bps and use either RS232 or 20mA Current Loop.
 A simple modem could allow this unit to operate via a phone line.
 The h317e panel behind the TS03 unit allows for RS232 interfacing.

 The KB11-C Processor is an absolute monster.
 It consists of around 24 large plug-in circuit boards to form the central processing unit and memory.
 Dispite its size, it is considered one of the most reliable processors of its time.
 It has 16-bit word length, 22-bit memory addressing, 2k of Cache, and supports Direct Memory Access.
 The main clock of the KB11-C processor runs at 33MHz.
 This is divided into many different sources for use around the system.
+Memory had a 150ns access time, but the CPU cache greatly reduces the impact of memory latencies.
 As there is no CPU chip in the system, every part of the processor must be synchronised across several boards.
 This essentially limits the maximum speed of the system due to external noise and capacitance on the longer signal paths.
 In 1976 a new Floating Point FP11-C option was available.
 This was twice as fast as the FP11-B.